-I have received a free e-copy of the book The Outcast Son by Jacobo Priegue to review.
-To find out more about the author you may visit his website.
+I have received a free e-copy of the book May It Please The Court by Daniel Maldonado to review.
+You may find out more about the author on his website.

 Here is the book blurb.